The application window for the 2022-2023 Fulbright Foreign Student Program is now open through March 8, 2021.

 Two categories of grants are offered in the ARSP: research grants and program and curriculum development grants.

-Awards of 3 to 9 months are offered for African university faculty or research institute professionals to conduct research in any academic discipline at a U.S. academic or research institution beginning no earlier than August 2021 and no later than March 2022.
+Awards of 3 to 9 months are offered for African university faculty or research institute professionals to conduct research in any academic discipline at a U.S. academic or research institution.
 Applicants must hold a doctorate or equivalent terminal degree in their fields.
 Preference will be given to individuals who have at least three years of university teaching experience and a productive scholarly record.

 Program and Curriculum Development Grants: